janlorenz/TopicModels_XX_Antiwork/README.md

 words as documented in the script `tomotopy_create_corpus.py`.)

 For **Antiwork** there were 292.352 posts in the raw data.
-132.617 of these have a non-empty seleftext.
+132.617 of these have a non-empty selftext.
 Combining title and selftext **22.629** posts have more than 350 words and build the documents in the Antiwork corpus.
 The number of words of the texts in the documents of the corpus range from 351 to 7875 (with mean 629.4 and median 520 words).

 For **TwoXChromosomes** there were 420.486 posts in the raw data.
-239.744 of these have a non-empty seleftext.
+239.744 of these have a non-empty selftext.
 Combining title and selftext **61.601** posts have more than 350 words and build the documents in the TwoXChromosomes corpus.
 The number of words of the texts in the documents of the corpus range from 351 to 7263 (with mean 613.4 and median 501 words).

 Number of posts in Antiwork and TwoXChromosomes: